 The World Economic Forum highlights that technology is essential for the path out of COVID-19.
 By a significant margin, the number one action which organizations can use to successfully drive transformation is investment.
 Devoting the correct funds to digital transformation can improve success rates by 34%.

-Before COVID-19, the tipping point had already been reached, and businesses were already on the path to digitization.
+Before COVID-19, the tipping point had already been reached, and businesses were already on the path to digitization, perhaps leveraging service management tools.
 However, with almost 80% of organizations still in the early stages of their journey, the crisis highlighted systemic weaknesses.
 Organizations have invested heavily to catch up with their agile, digital-native competitors, and prevent them from taking market share.
 However, many remain shackled by dependencies on legacy systems, technical gurus, and a pedestrian pace of change.

 As the crisis continues, we still don’t know what the new normal will look like.
 As a society, we’ll hopefully hold on to some of the good things, like increased healthcare funding, less pollution, and better care of the elderly.
 However, what we do know, for certain, is the technologies that supported the old world, will not support the new world that business is moving towards.
 Be under no illusion about how important workflow and process automation has just become.